Configure CloudGuard Network for Azure VMSS GWLB

 Do these steps to manage the Virtual Machine Scale Sets with the Check Point Security Management Server:

-2. Configure the required Security PolicyClosed Collection of rules that control network traffic and enforce organization guidelines for data protection and access to resources with packet inspection. in SmartConsoleClosed Check Point GUI application used to manage a Check Point environment - configure Security Policies, configure devices, monitor products and events, install updates, and so on..
+3. Configure the Security PolicyClosed Collection of rules that control network traffic and enforce organization guidelines for data protection and access to resources with packet inspection. in SmartConsole.

-Important - The name of the policy has to match correctly the value that you configured in "Install the Check Point Security Management Server."
+Important - The policy name must be the same as the value you configured in the CME Azure template.

 Step 4: Deploy the Check Point VMSS and the Gateway Load Balancer and Assign the Microsoft Entra ID Application